 This is an ancient variety of white wines that grow on hills.

-To pair with: fish in any cooking style, appetizers, eggs, quiches, white meat with sauce.
+- To pair with: fish in any cooking style, appetizers, eggs, quiches and white meat with sauce.

 Prosecco is a status symbol and a must to drink, perfect for the happy hour.
 When in Italy, you should try the one produced in Cartizze with the Italian method Martinotti/Charmat.

-Taste: dry wine with lively acidity.
-Inviting fragrance.
+- Taste: dry wine with lively acidity.
+In addition, inviting fragrance.
 Sweet acacia flowers and hazelnuts scent.

-This variety of Italian white wines is cultivated all over the Sicily, and it is important for the production of Marsala.
-Alone, Grillo is very elegant and generous, amazing if it is refined in wood.
+This variety of Italian white wines is cultivated all over the Sicily.
+In fact, it is important for the production of Marsala.
+Alone Grillo, is very elegant and generous, amazing if it is refined in wood.

-Taste: intense nose of candy citrus fruit.
+- Taste: intense nose of candy citrus fruit.
 If vinified in purity and stainless steel, it becomes amazingly perfumed and tasty.
 The scent of delicate fruit and herbs.
-Amazing capacity for aging.
+It also has an amazing capacity for aging.

-Taste: perfume fine and delicate.
+- Taste: perfume fine and delicate.
 Fruity and floral scents (when the wine is young); the mineral scent of flint (when it matures).
 It is a dry, harmonious and savory flavored wine.
-Amazing capacity for aging.
+It also has an amazing capacity for aging.

-To pair with: “ribollita” soup and all variants of this found throughout Tuscany; fish dishes; fried food and eggs; white meats and medium mature cheeses.
+- To pair with: “ribollita” soup and all variants of this found throughout Tuscany; also fish dishes; fried food and eggs; in the same way white meats and medium mature cheeses.